cescobedo/moodle-local_navigation/README.md

 Download way
 - Download the zip from <https://github.com/cescobedo/moodle-local_navigation/archive/master.zip>
 - Unzip it into  local/ folder in your Moodle,
-- Rename the new folder "moodle-local_navigation" to "navigation"
+- Rename the new folder "moodle-local_navigation-master" to "navigation"
 - Enjoy!!!

 FUTURE SCOPE: